ishan-gaur/default-science-project/README.md

 1. move as much of this into a setup script as possible
 2. start your own caching library based on sebastian prillo's
 3. include that in the install by default, in addition to polars, seaborn, etc.
+4. add output and figures directorys, where output should have logging sent to it; a method to set this up should be included in the utils folder by default

 IMPORTANT: DELETE THE REPO .git folder BEFORE USING AND RE-RUN GIT INIT copy the pre-commit hook file into .git/hooks/ and run chmod +x .git/hooks/pre-commit